 E-gates, or Automated Border Control gates can massively reduce the security-related workload of border control agencies, while offering automated identity verification based on the passengers’ travel documents and their biometric data.
 As border guards’ do not need to perform hundreds of passport checks, they can better focus on the passengers, on the personal identification and on the overall security of the border control procedure, while the self-service system can quickly and securely process the travelers.

 The key components of the ABC gate – passport scanner, live face recognition system, and physical access control – makes border crossing faster and more efficient.
-On average, the 2-step identity verification process takes 15 seconds per an average passenger, but those who have used the gate before and have some experience, the time reduces to even 10-12 seconds.
+On average, the 2-step identity verification process takes 15 seconds per an average passenger, but for those who have used the gate before and have some experience, the time reduces to even 10-12 seconds.

 Thanks to simultaneous processing, the system can work even faster than that, as the next passenger can already start the process while the previous person is still in progress (still inside the gate).
 As a result, a 4-gate ABC unit can process 24 persons in a minute – which also means taking a full Airbus A320 flight in less than 8 minutes!

-The passport reader device, integrated in the outer kiosk is developed by Adaptive Recognition Hungary Inc., model: Combo Smart Kiosk.
+The passport reader device, integrated into the outer kiosk is developed by Adaptive Recognition Hungary Inc., model: Combo Smart Kiosk.
 This unit is a professional ID verification tool, including several features designed for e-gate usage, such as:

 See how external light interference is filtered out by the outstanding Adaptive Light Control function: